uehlingeric/NFLPenaltyInsights/README.md

-# NFL Penalty Data Analysis Project
+# NFL Penalty Data Machine Learning Project

 ## Project Overview

-This project focuses on the machine learning analysis of NFL penalties to predict their occurrence and evaluate their effectiveness in terms of points, wins and final standing.
+This project focuses on the machine learning analysis of NFL penalties to predict their occurrence and evaluate their effectiveness in terms of drive outcomes.
 Through comprehensive data collection, cleaning, and analysis, we aim to provide insights into how penalties influence the game's outcome and offer predictive models that could be useful for teams, analysts, and fans alike.

 ## Data Collection